MicrosoftDocs/learn/learn-pr/azure/chain-azure-functions-data-using-bindings/includes/5-read-data-with-input-bindings-portal-lab.md

 ::: zone pivot="javascript"

-1. Select your function, [!INCLUDE [func-name-find](./func-name-find.md)], to open *index.js* in the code editor.
+1. Select your function, **find-bookmark**, to open *index.js* in the code editor.
 You've added an input binding to read from your database, so update the logic to use this binding.

 1. Replace all code in *index.js* with the code from the following snippet and hit **Save**.